Department of University Studies

 6. AASC 3102 Narrative for Prior Experential Learning Credit can be taken only once if a portfolio is submitted for evaluation.

-Please note that PELC cannot be combined with technical credit; if a student has already applied technical credit toward a degree, s/he is ineligible for the PELC.
-Conversely, if a student receives a PELC award, no technical credit can be applied to her/his University Studies degree.
+Please note that PELC cannot be combined with technical credit; if a student has already applied technical credit toward a degree, that student is ineligible for the PELC.
+Conversely, if a student receives a PELC award, no technical credit can be applied to that student's University Studies degree.

 University Studies as a Second Degree/Major